josuneha/AzureBigData-analytics/HOL/Hands-on lab unguided - Big data and visualization.md

 #### Exit criteria:

--   You have a folder containing sample data files, partitioned by year and month on the C:\\ drive of your Lab VM.
+-   You have a folder containing sample data files, partitioned by year and month on the C:\\ drive of your Lab VM

 ### Task 3: Install and configure Azure Data Factory Integration Runtime on the lab VM